 The T/C ratio and maximum anabolism

-Core body temperature and maximum performance
+Core body temperature

 Much less contentious are the effects of your core body temperature.
 Core body temperature is the temperature at which your central organs operate.
 Enzymatic reactions are extremely sensitive to minor variations in your core body temperature.
 For the biological systems involved in high intensity physical exercise, the optimal temperature is relatively high.
 High core body temperatures improves nerve conduction velocity, joint mobility, glucose metabolism and muscular blood flow.
 Most people can achieve higher muscle activation levels in the evening compared to the morning.
 As a result, core body temperature correlates with exercise performance.
 People are normally strongest when their core body temperature reaches its daily peak.

 The best time to work out

-Based on the circadian rhythm of your hormones, gene expression and your core body temperature, the best time to schedule your training sessions is usually between 14:30 and 20:30 h .
-If your sessions last longer than an hour, train a bit earlier.
-This advice is based on the assumption that you generally sleep when it’s dark and are awake when it’s light outside.
+Based on the circadian rhythm of your hormones, gene expression and your core body temperature, the best time to schedule your training sessions is between 14:30 and 20:30 h if you have a normal biorhythm and sleep during the night from roughly 12:00 – 08:00 h.

 For those with an irregular sleep-wake cycle (read: students), it’s preferable to wait at least 6 hours after awakening before training.
 The optimal training time will then be closer to 20:30 h than 14:30 h.